 The project started with a waste collection campaign.
 Over 10 000 bottles were removed from the lagoons to be recycled into 2000 sunglasses.
 To ensure that the circular economy concept was thoroughly understood, the fishermen for whom the glasses were intended participated in the cleanup activities held in their respective regions.
 This generated a spirit of togetherness and community pride.
 "We have recycled these bottles and created frames for polarized glasses," relates Nicholas Park, General Manager of Helios Eyewear.
 "For fishermen who spend long hours exposed to the sun's reflection on the water's surface, 100% UV protection is a must.
 Over the years, these rays damage the ocular tissues and can lead to various pathologies such as cataracts, keratitis and sometimes sight loss, amongst others."

 This professional campaign titled 'Pollution becomes the solution' was published in Mauritius in June, 2022.
 It was created for the brands: ENL Group and Helios Eyewear, by ad agencies: CIRCUS!
 MAURITIUS and Publicis Groupe Africa.
 This Integrated medium campaign is related to the Health, Personal Accessories, and Public Interest, NGO industries and contains 1 media asset.
-It was submitted 2 months ago.
+It was submitted over 1 year ago.